- Decide on a subject for

 opens them up to the excitement of the program coming to their

 - Schedule the assemblies.
-These
+The initial one

-- Schedule PA System person to
+- Schedule Media System person to

-important as the images are revealed to a movie with music .
+important as the images are revealed to a movie with music.

 -